 - Gender in case of individuals; and

 - Father’s name in case of individuals (including in the cases of married ladies)

 These five fields are called core fields, without which PAN cannot be allotted.

 The PAN under the new series is allotted centrally by a customized application system (IPAN / AIS) for all-India uniqueness.
 The system automatically generates a 10 character PAN using the information in above five core fields.
 PAN has the following structure:

-The phonetic PAN (PPAN) is a new concept which helps prevent allotment of more than one PAN to assessees with same / similar names.
+The phonetic PAN (PPAN) is a new concept that helps prevent the allotment of more than one PAN to assessee with the same/similar names.
 AIS works out the PPAN based on some important key fields of an assessee using an internal algorithm.
 At the time of PAN allotment, the PPAN of the assessee is compared with the PPANs of all the assessees to whom PAN has been allotted all over the nation.